kn13-kiran/kn13-jtnn/README.md

 To install RDKit, please follow the instructions here [http://www.rdkit.org/docs/Install.html](http://www.rdkit.org/docs/Install.html)

-We highly recommend you to use conda for package management.

 # Quick Start
 The following directories contains the most up-to-date implementations of our model:
-* `model/` contains codes for model implementation.
+* `model/` contains code for model implementation.
-* `fast_molvae/` contains codes for VAE training.
-Please refer to `fast_molvae/README.md` for details.
+* `train/` contains code for  training.
+Please refer to `train/README.md` for details.

 The following directories provides scripts for the experiments in our original ICML paper:
-* `bo/` includes scripts for Bayesian optimization experiments.
-Please read `bo/README.md` for details.
-* `molvae/` includes scripts for training our VAE model only.
-Please read `molvae/README.md` for training our VAE model.
-* `molopt/` includes scripts for jointly training our VAE and property predictors.
-Please read `molopt/README.md` for details.
-* `jtnn/` contains codes for model formulation.

-# Contact
-Wengong Jin (wengong@csail.mit.edu)